Swapcast Consummation with The Wondering Jews

 Donnell Alexander (25:21):

-right then mission accomplished.
-This is all go home, stop making podcasts, wrap this shit up.
-But no, I think we’re, we’re nearing the end of our time with you.
+Alright then, mission accomplished.
+Let’s just all go home, stop making podcasts, wrap this shit up.
+But no, I think we’re nearing the end of our time with you.
 Is there anything you want us to know aside from that you want to be friends?

 Donnell Alexander (26:04):